-A bunt, not be confused with blunt (which is only legal come October people), is when a batter takes a short swing so that the baseball normally stays within the infield.
+A bunt, not be confused with blunt, is when a batter takes a short swing so that the baseball stays within the infield.
 A bunt is normally a lot easier to control because a batter actually holds the bat differently so that they can place it to where they want it.
-They hold the bottom of the bat AND the top of the bat.
-A bunt is normally use as somewhat as a “sacrifice” so that a player already on base can easily advance.
-If you’re more of a visual person check them out here.
+A bunt is normally used as somewhat as a “sacrifice” so that a player already on base can easily advance.
+If you’re more of a visual person, check them out here.

 What’s up with the walk-up songs in baseball?

 We love the walk-up songs!
-When each player comes up to bat, there tends to be a little clip of music that plays to get them “pumped up”.
-That is, this music is played for the home team.
-Normally a team gets to choose their walk up song, so you can learn more about the players style.
+When each home team player comes up to bat, there’s a little clip of music that plays to get them “pumped up”.
+Here’s the walk-up songs the Blue Jays are currently rolling with.
+What would yours be?
+Ours would probably be Beyonce…

 What’s a ‘save’ in baseball?

-Throughout a baseball game, there’s generally more than one pitcher.
-Generally, when it gets into the 8th/9th innings and a team is up by a couple of runs, they call on their bullpen to bring out the closer.
-The closer are the pitchers who literally just “close” the game.
+A team almost always has to use more than one pitcher to complete a game.
+If a team is up by a few runs late in the game, they bring in a ‘relief’ pitcher to close-out the game (also called a ‘closer’).
 These pitchers normally don’t have the stamina and/or consistency to pitch a full game or to start a game, but are great at getting players to strike out.
 When a closer comes in and successfully maintains a win, they call it a “save” in baseball.
-Sound good?!